Telling your parents you dropped out of college is not an easy process. Things can go horribly wrong.

 I dropped out of University and stayed for two years without my dad knowing.
 The thought of breaking such news to him was scary but I knew that eventually he must know.

-Factors to consider before telling your Parents you dropped out
+Telling your Parents you dropped out of College

 How long you have been out of College